Gaius Caesar: Supremacy in Armenia

 In the year following his consulship, in spring, he had held a meeting with Phraates on the bank of the Euphrates, in which a banquet was held to celebrate a peace treaty.
 It was here that Phraates, offended by Lollius, disclosed the guardian's secret negotiations to Gaius.
 It was for the crime of extorting presents from kings (regnum muneribus) that Lollius lost the friendship of Gaius and drank poison.
-Pliny says he amassed a fortune from his crimes and that, as a result, his granddaughter could afford to wear jewelry worth 40,000,000 sesterces, a considerable amount of money.Pliny, Natural History, IX.58 The death of Lollius was fortunate to Tiberius, after which Gaius consented to his return to Rome and consequent return to Roman politics.
+Pliny says he amassed a fortune from his crimes and that, as a result, his granddaughter could afford to wear jewelry worth 40,000,000 sesterces, a considerable amount of money.
+The death of Lollius was fortunate to Tiberius, after which Gaius consented to his return to Rome and consequent return to Roman politics.

 At the same time, the throne of Armenia had become vacant and, with permission from the Emperor, Gaius placed Ariobarzanes II of Atropatene on the throne.
 The Romans weren't the only ones interested in Armenia: the Parthians stirred up a revolt among nationalists in the nation.
 A large force of rebels had occupied the fortress in the city of Artagira.
 Gaius was drawn into the conflict, and invaded Armenia in late August of 2 AD.
 He encountered no serious opposition as there were only a few revolts he had to suppress as a result of the nationalist party.

 On 9 September, Abbadon, the leader of the rebellion, invited Gaius into the fortress to speak with him.
 It proved to be a trick, and Gaius was wounded in the confrontation.
 He had to be carried away by his outraged lieutenants.
 His forces promptly laid siege to the city and captured the fortress after intense fighting.
 At first the wound did not seem serious and he was able to complete the pacification of Armenia, a relatively easy task.